sbolel/search-journey-generator-llm/README.md

-# User Journey Generator LLM
+# Search Journey Generator LLM

 This project demonstrates how to generate realistic, multi-step user queries for a selected topic using: